All Episodes

 You know, it depends upon the situation.

-I hate to say it, but that's kind of it really depends on the.
+I hate to say it, but that's kind of, it really does.

-I'm saying, should I go to jail if I were to see you in the in the uh, you know, did I break the the you know um my breaking hate speech laws if I say you know, whatever.
+I'm saying, should I go to jail if I were to see in the, you know, did I break the, you know, am I breaking free, am I breaking hate speech laws if I say, you know, whatever.

 You understand what I mean when I say racial slurs.